pierrediedhiou/cybersecurity-journey/glossary.md

 - **Impersonation** — A social engineering technique where an attacker pretends to be a trusted person or authority figure (ex: IT support, manager, executive) to manipulate the victim
+- **IAM Tool** — Identity and Access Management tool, used to manage user accounts, permissions and access controls.
+In SOC context, used to disable compromised accounts during incident response
 ## J
 - **John the Ripper** — Free open source password cracking tool that automatically detects hash types and supports wordlist, single and